Microchipping – now mandated for all llamas born after April 2009 and all llamas that change hands from now on.

 The final resolution for discussion and voting was: That all llamas changing ownership and all crias born after April 2009 must be microchipped.
 The resolution was well publicised before the meeting to allow members to join in the debate or to vote by proxy should they not be able to get to the AGM.
 At the AGM views for and against the proposal were put forward and debated, and the meeting overwhelmingly voted in favour of adopting this resolution.

-The Society has purchased a stock of microchips at a very advantageous price of £4.15 each.
-They can be obtained by sending a padded SAE to Liz Butler, Nutfield Park Farm, SOUTH NUTFIELD, Surrey RH1 5PA together with full payment made out to the British Llama Society.
+The Society has purchased a stock of microchips at a very advantageous price of £4.15 each plus postage and packing.
+They can be obtained by sending a padded SAE to the Registrar, Vivienne Ives at "Aysgarth" Clipston Lane, Normanton on the Wolds, Notts NG12 NW or email Registrar@britishllamasociety.org for further details.
+Payment can be made via cheque or BACS.
 This price is very reasonable and once the microchips are gone, a new quote will have to be obtained.
 Make the most of this great offer now.

-Insertion tools can also be borrowed and the chips come with instructions on where they should be inserted in the necks of the llamas.
+No Insertion tools are required, the chips have the implant mechanism as part of the chip.
 This is easily done by your vet and can be combined with a vaccination visit to keep costs down.
 Reports from several members who have already had chips inserted is that it is quick and easy and causes minimum discomfort to the animal, none of whom have suffered any ill effects.